The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 The Appeal of Uchiwa as a Traditional Craft

 How about choosing an Uchiwa, which you usually use to keep cool, with particular attention to its place of origin?
-Here we introduce the appeal of uchiwa as a traditional craft, which can be recommended both as a practical product and as a fashion item that goes well with yukata (light cotton kimono).
+Here we introduce the appeal of uchiwa as a traditional craft, which can be recommended both as a practical product and a fashion item that goes well with yukata (light cotton kimono).

-Carefully handmade
+Carefully handcrafted.

 You can enjoy the differences in production areas.